 The Broadway League supports a year-round internship program with positions available for the fall, spring, and summer.
-All internships are part-time and range from 8-24 hours per week.
+All internships are part-time and range from 10-24 hours per week in the office.
 Hours are flexible.
 Interns gain valuable experience by working closely with League staff members and, when possible, attend meetings, seminars, and conferences.
 Interns are paid minimum wage on an hourly basis.
 The Broadway League encourages diverse internship candidates.

 When are The Broadway League internships offered?